Export your products with Shopping ads

 - Identify new countries where you'd like to promote your products.

-1. Create a feed for your new target country
+1. Create a feed for your new country of sale

 To begin showing your ads in a new country, you’ll need a separate feed.

-- Duplicate the feed that is most useful for your target country and modify your shopping product data in any way you feel necessary.
+- Duplicate the feed that is most useful for your country of sale and modify your shopping product data in any way you feel necessary.
 For example, you may choose to remove heavy items you don't want to ship across borders.

 - Use the right language and currency.
 If you want to sell your products in another country, you'll need to be sure that your Shopping ads are showing the language and currency that your audience uses, and that matches your landing pages.
 Learn more about language and currency requirements